3mralaa159/DataAnalysis-PowerBI/Airbnb Price Trend Analysis (New York City: 2019–2021)/Readme.md

 - Non-superhosts dominated in certain neighborhoods, especially in areas with **higher average prices**, contributing to the **higher pricing strategies** observed in these locations.
 - Superhosts were more prevalent in areas with **lower average prices**, leading to more competitive pricing across various property types.

+# **Key Recommendations for Stakeholders**

+### 1. **Pricing Strategy for Non-Superhosts**

+- **Recommendation**: Encourage **non-superhosts** to consider more competitive pricing, especially in neighborhoods with high competition from superhosts.
+While higher pricing may work in premium areas, a balance between occupancy rates and pricing could lead to higher overall revenue.
+- **Impact**: Optimizing prices can help non-superhosts achieve better occupancy rates without deterring guests with high prices, especially in more saturated markets.

+### 2. **Leverage Superhost Advantage**

+- **Recommendation**: **Superhosts** should continue to leverage their reputation for lower prices and higher occupancy.
+However, in high-demand neighborhoods, superhosts can consider **incrementally raising prices** to capitalize on their trusted status while maintaining their competitive edge.
+- **Impact**: Superhosts may achieve higher profitability without risking their occupancy rates, especially in mid- and high-demand neighborhoods.

+### 3. **Seasonal Pricing Adjustments**

+- **Recommendation**: Property owners should implement **seasonal pricing models** to take advantage of **summer peaks** and **holiday seasons**.
+Properties, especially Entire Houses and Apartments, should see price increases in Q3 to maximize revenue.
+- **Impact**: By adapting prices according to seasonal demand, property owners can enhance their overall revenue while avoiding long vacancy periods during off-seasons.

+### 4. **Neighborhood-Specific Pricing Models**

+- **Recommendation**: Stakeholders should adopt **neighborhood-specific pricing strategies**, especially in areas where non-